top of page

 This is Bali, the rule for approaching a roundabout is not the same as anywhere else on the planet we have driven or ridden.
 Locals don't use roundabout correctly and they know it.
 They don’t even do the same at each roundabout for consistency.
 The roundabout is approached differently because this is the way it’s always been done in that area.
 Old habits die hard even in Bali.

 We would advise you to do the same as the local.
 If you see the locals going across the face of the round about from the left lane to turn right lane without going clockwise around the roundabout, do the same.
 You're not going to be able to change 270 million Indonesians by inflicting your driving knowledge of how to use a roundabout correctly.
 That said, very occasionally you come across a roundabout that is being used the way you were taught.
 Do it the correct way in that case.
 This is more the exception than the rule.
 We heard there was a big advertising campaign about this some years ago advising locals how to use roundabout's correctly by the Indonesian government.
 It made not a scrap of difference.
-Summary: Unless you’re very familiar with the area, approach all roundabout with caution.

 Rule #7: Uncontrolled Intersections

 Uncontrolled Intersection are “many” in Bali.
 You'll be riding along, and you'll see an intersection that you could be on the side street, or the people approaching from the left and right could be on the side street.
 There is no stop sign, no give way sign, and no lines on the road.
 Everyone thinks they have the right of way.
-If you think that, you'll die.
+If you think like that, you'll die.
 Take it easy, slow down, look left and right, let people cross, smile in the knowledge that you're still alive.

 Summary: Take it easy and read the traffic.